jasma-balasangameshwara/ExploratoryDataAnalysis.github.io/README.md

 Step 3 - Delete duplicate rows from the dataset

-Step 4 - Delete columns that have more than 20 - 30% of missing values.
+Step 4 - Delete columns that have only single-values

-Step 5 - Delete columns that are of type 'ID'
+Step 5 - Delete static columns

 Step 6 - Check the data types of the columns and correct if there is datatype mismatch